"Login Anonymously" gave an error during the data search

 After running Kepler, I typed the word "Datos" on the Search Data field and clicked search button.
 An Authentication GUI showed up.
 I click the "Login Anonymously" button, but got the error: Error authenticating.
 And the Authentication GUI showed up again.
 If I click the Cancel, the Authentication GUI showed up again.
 It seems a user can't search data without having knb ldap account.

-#2 Updated by Chad Berkley over 9 years ago
+#2 Updated by Chad Berkley almost 10 years ago

 this is not fixed for me.
 After merging the changes from the trunk to the branch, I have to click the "login anonymously" button three times, at which point the "datos" search works, but I'm not sure that it is actually logging in.
 Debi, can you confirm that this works on the 2.0 branch?

 #4 Updated by ben leinfelder almost 10 years ago

 when you try to use the "Login Anonymously" button, the authentication service will try to look of the kepler user from the current "save repository":

 but if you haven't checked any repository as the saveRepository, then it will be null and we can't look up the username to use.

 If you do have a repository selected, you can login anonymously.